thmolena/thmolena/README.md

 <a href="#top" class="btn btn-primary" style="position: fixed; bottom: 20px; right: 20px;">Back to Top</a>

 <a name="Research"></a>
-### 🔬 Research Experience

-▪️ I am interested in contributing to collaborative efforts that harness the power of GPUs for scientific and computational advancements.

-▪️ I am fortunate to be presenting my research titled "Parallel Recursive Skeletonization Solver for Dense Linear Systems on GPU-Accelerated Computers" at the Annual SIAM Meeting (AN24), and the Flatiron Institute (Simons Foundation) Computational tools for PDEs with complicated boundaries and interfaces Workshop.
-I was also fortunately invited to attend the Random Matrices and Applications at ICERM, Brown University.

-▪️ Earlier, I received two National Science Foundation Funded Ph.D.
-Research Internships to work in two different lab rotations.
-During these two internships, I learned how to utilize the High Performance Computing clusters, and the GPUs to solve problems in different fields, from Computational Biology, to Computer Science, Electrical, and Computer Engineering.

-<a href="#top" class="btn btn-primary" style="position: fixed; bottom: 20px; right: 20px;">Back to Top</a>

-<a name="Publications"></a>
-### 📚 Publications and Conferences
+### 🔬📚 Research Experience, Publications and Conferences

-▪️  Previously, I was fortunate to receive the opportunities to present my single-author paper titled “Take-Away Impartial Combinatorial Games on Hypergraphs and Other Related Geometric and Discrete Structures” (DOI: 10.48550/ARXIV.2203.09696) at six different SIAM conferences.
+▪️ Earlier, I was fortunate to receive the opportunities to present my single-author paper titled “Take-Away Impartial Combinatorial Games on Hypergraphs and Other Related Geometric and Discrete Structures” (DOI: 10.48550/ARXIV.2203.09696) at six different SIAM conferences.
 During the Spring semester of 2022, I presented that research at the SIAM Conference on Parallel Processing for Scientific Computing (PP22), the SIAM Conference on Uncertainty Quantification (UQ22), and the Joint Mathematics Meetings (JMM22).
 During the Fall semester of 2021, I presented that research at the Young Mathematicians Conference (YMC21), the SIAM Southeastern Atlantic Section Annual Meeting (SEAS21), and the Annual SIAM Central States Section Conference (CSS21).

+▪️ Subsequently, I received two National Science Foundation Funded Ph.D.
+Research Internships to work in two different lab rotations.
+During these internships, I learned how to utilize the High Performance Computing clusters, and the GPUs to solve problems in different fields, from Computational Biology, to Computer Science, Electrical, and Computer Engineering.

 <a href="#top" class="btn btn-primary" style="position: fixed; bottom: 20px; right: 20px;">Back to Top</a>